galeraga/3D-semantic-parsing/README.md

 ## How to run the code
 ### Download the S3DIS dataset

-1.- Fork this repo.
+- Fork/clone this repo.
-2.- Go to the  http://buildingparser.stanford.edu/dataset.html and download the aligned version of the S3DIS dataset.
+- Go to the  http://buildingparser.stanford.edu/dataset.html and download the aligned version of the S3DIS dataset.
-3.- Once downloaded, edit your forked *settings.py* file and set the 'pc_data_path' key of the *eparams* dict to the folder you downloaded tha dataset (e.g, /datasets/S3DIS/aligned)
+- Once downloaded, edit your forked *settings.py* file and set the 'pc_data_path' key of the *eparams* dict to the folder you downloaded tha dataset (e.g, /datasets/S3DIS/aligned)

 ### Create a conda virtual environment